microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 The following built-in assertion methods are provided:

+- [HasDefaultValue](#hasdefaultvalue) - The object should not have the field or the field value is set to the default value.
-- [HasField](#hasfield) - Asserts that the object must have the specified field.
+- [HasField](#hasfield) - The object must have the specified field.
-- [HasFieldValue](#hasfieldvalue) - Asserts that the object must have the specified field and that field is not empty.
+- [HasFieldValue](#hasfieldvalue) - The object must have the specified field and that field is not empty.
-- [JsonSchema](#jsonschema) - Asserts that the object must validate successfully against a JSON schema.
+- [JsonSchema](#jsonschema) - The object must validate successfully against a JSON schema.
-- [NullOrEmpty](#nullorempty) - Asserts that the object must not have the specified field or it must be empty.
+- [NullOrEmpty](#nullorempty) - The object must not have the specified field or it must be empty.

 The `$Assert` variable can only be used within a rule definition block.